chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 `journalctl -u hab-sup -f | grep 'automate-ha-opensearch'
 ```

-You can perform this application only once, which triggers a restart of the Elasticsearch services on each server.
+You can perform the above application only once, which triggers a restart of the ElasticSearch services on each server.

-1. Configure Chef Automate HA to handle external Elasticsearch backups by adding the following configuration to `/hab/a2_deploy_workspace/config/automate.toml` on the provisioning host or from the bastion host:
+1. Configure Chef Automate HA to handle external ElasticSearch backups by adding the following configuration to `/hab/a2_deploy_workspace/config/automate.toml` on the provisioning host or from the bastion host:

 ```ruby
 [global.v1.external.elasticsearch.backup]